 The general examination, normally taken at the end of the second year, is designed to establish the candidate’s readiness to undertake the Ph.D. dissertation.
-As part of the process, second-year students jointly produce a concern in which they respond to the music of an established composer, arranging a performance of their "response pieces" as well as they music they are responding to.
+As part of the process, second-year students jointly produce a concert in which they respond to the music of an established composer, arranging a performance of their "response pieces" as well as they music they are responding to.
 The examination itself has four parts, two of which are analytical.
 These typically focus on one old and one new repertoire (e.g., Beethoven symphonies or Brahms piano music for the old repertoire; and the music of Miles Davis or Saariaho for the new).
 In the third part of the exam, students are asked to design a syllabus for a graduate seminar, perhaps on a particular topic (e.g., "Music and Politics").
 The last quarter of the exam concerns the student's academic and compositional work.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the following requirements have been met: all courses taken in the first two years have been successfully completed (with no incompletes), the first-year paper and compositions have been successfully completed, the language requirement has been met, and at least half of the general examination has been passed.

 After the successful completion of the general examination, the student begins the process of consultation with faculty members that leads to the candidate’s formulation of a Ph.D. dissertation proposal and selection of an appropriate faculty adviser.
 This proposal, completed during the third year of study, should describe in detail the goals and strategies of a twofold dissertation project, involving both a substantial composition and a substantial piece of prose.
-During the two post-generals years of study, Ph.D. candidates remain eligible to enroll in graduate courses.
+During the three post-generals years of study, Ph.D. candidates remain eligible to enroll in graduate courses.
 The dissertation, followed by a final public oral defense, completes the requirements for the Ph.D.

 V. Kofi Agawu